OnMyTravel/Infrastructure/README.md

 The first step to set the vagrant machine ready to host the application is to start with this first playbook.
 It creates the ansible user and secure the SSH connection.

-But first, it's necessary to generate an SSH key that you will use to authenticate yourself on the server.
+But first, it's necessary to generate an SSH key that you will use to authenticate yourself on the server. **This step is optional if you already have an id_rsa keyfile.**

 As usual, to generate your SSH key:

     ssh-keygen -t rsa -b 4096 -C "<YOUR EMAIL HERE>"

 It will ask you to select the directory where you want to generate the SSH key.
-It is usually created as `/Users/<YOU>/.ssh/id_rsa` but on this project, you have to generate it as `<PROJECT PATH>/vagrant/keys/ssh_key`.
-You can either do this or change the SSH keypath in the project.
+It is usually created as `/Users/<YOU>/.ssh/id_rsa`.
+You can either use this one or change the SSH keypath in the project.

 Then, it's simple: